Performing Instance Restore

 In case a disaster strikes, you can restore an entire Cloud SQL instance from a cloud-native snapshot or image-level backup.
 Veeam Backup for Google Cloud allows you to restore one or more Cloud SQL instances at a time, to the original location or to a new location.

-Due to technical limitations in Google Cloud, Veeam Backup for Google Cloud does not support restore to the original location if the source Cloud SQL instance is still present in the location, if it has been recently deleted (less than a week ago), or if its name is reserved.
+Veeam Backup for Google Cloud does not support restore to the original location if the source Cloud SQL instance is still present in the location or if its name is reserved.
+However, note that if you delete an instance from Google Cloud, all its cloud-native snapshots will be deleted as well due to technical limitations in Google Cloud.

 How SQL Restore Works